Energinet-DataHub/ARCHIVED-geh-timeseries/README.md

 ## Architecture

-Upon receival, the time series data gets processed within [DataBricks](https://databricks.com/).
-In DataBricks, jobs and libraries implemented in Python takes care of validating the data, enriching it with Metering Point master data before storing the data in a [Delta Lake](https://delta.io/).
+Upon receival, the time series data gets processed within [Databricks](https://databricks.com/).
+In Databricks, jobs and libraries implemented in Python takes care of validating the data, enriching it with Metering Point master data before storing the data in a [Delta Lake](https://delta.io/).
 Finally, the validated time series data together with recipient information is handed over to the [Post Office domain](https://github.com/Energinet-DataHub/geh-post-office) for distribution.
 Time series data failing validation will be rejected and the time series sender will be notified by a message handed over to the Post Office domain.

 ![design](ARCHITECTURE.png)